eomielan/tcp-over-udp/README.md

 ## Overview

-This project uses UDP to implement our a custom TCP-like protocol to send files between two host nodes in a network.
+This project uses UDP to implement a custom TCP-like protocol to send files between two host nodes in a network.
 Our implementation is able to:

 - Tolerate packet drops
 - Allow other concurrent connections a fair chance